Privacy Policy

 When you access our website, information is automatically sent to our web server by the browser being used on your client device.
 This information is stored temporarily in what is known as a log file.
 The following information is recorded without any action on your part and stored until it is automatically erased:

-The above-referenced data are processed by us for the following purposes:
+We process the above-mentioned data for the following purposes:

-• To ensure a smooth connection to the website
+• Ensure smooth connection establishment of the website

-Data which permit your identification as a person, such as the IP address, will be deleted after 7 days at the latest.
-Any data stored by us beyond this period will be pseudonymised, so that they can no longer be associated with you.
+Data which permit you to be identified as an individual, such as the IP address, will be erased after 7 days at the latest.
+Any data we store beyond this period will be pseudonymized, so that they can no longer be associated with you.

 Content of the newsletter and registration data

-We will only send you a newsletter if you have ordered this from us and provided your consent in accordance with Art.
-6 (1) (a) GDPR.
 The contents of the newsletter are specifically described during registration.
 To register for a newsletter, it is sufficient to give your e-mail address.
-If you choose to provide additional data, such as your name and/or sex, these will be used solely to personalise the newsletter we send you.
+If you choose to provide additional data, such as your first name and surname these will be used solely to personalise the newsletter we send you.

-For security reasons, we use the so-called Double-Opt-In procedure for the registration to our newsletter, so that nobody can register with foreign email addresses.
-Therefore you will receive an email after your registration to our newsletter with the request to confirm your registration.
-Only after the confirmation of your registration will it become effective.
+For security reasons, we use the double opt-in procedure to register for our newsletter so that no one can register with other people’s e-mail addresses.
+Therefore, after you have registered for our newsletter, you will first receive an e-mail asking you to confirm your registration.
+Only with the confirmation of the registration it becomes effective.

-Furthermore, your registration for the newsletter is logged.
-The logging includes the storage of the time of registration and confirmation, your given data and your IP address.
-If you make changes to your data, these changes are also logged.
+Furthermore, your registration for the newsletter will be logged.
+The logging includes the storage of the registration and confirmation time, your specified data and your IP address.
+If you make changes to your data, these changes will also be logged.

 Withdrawal of consent